bookofproofs/bookofproofs.github.io/_sources/history/early-middle-ages/gerbert.md

 7. Assisted Pope Sylvester II in reconstructing the calendar, leading to the Gregorian calendar which is still in use today.
 8. Introduced the cross-staff and astrolabe, used by mariners and navigators to measure the angular altitude of the sun and stars.

 Born 946, Belliac, (now St-Simon) Auvergne, France.
-Died 12 May1003, Rome (now Italy).
+Died 12 May 1003, Rome (now Italy).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Gerbert/)